Frank C. Hoyt: Professorship and industrial career

 In 1930, Hoyt, with Carl Eckart (another young American theoretical physicist who he'd met in Berlin and who had joined him in Chicago), wrote an English translation of Heisenberg's Physikalischen Prinzipien der Quantentheorie, which Heisenberg gave as a series of lectures in 1929 and Hoyt and Eckert compiled from their own notes, making corrections from Heisenberg's notes while Heisenberg while he was still available in the USA.
 Neither manuscript was complete by this time so the English and German versions are notably different.
 Hoyt was an associate professor at Chicago through the 1930s and then became executive principal of the physics department in the 1940s.
 In 1941, he was a staff signatory to a statement advocating American support for the British against the Nazis.
 He did not continue with academic physics, moving instead to industrial applications.
 After World War II, he worked on classified projects for the United States Atomic Energy Commission (USAEC).
 Before 1949, he and other physicists such as Hans Bethe, Enrico Fermi, Edward Teller, Lothar Nordheim and von Neumann worked a few months per year at Los Alamos National Laboratory.
 He became director of the Theoretical Nuclear Physics Division at Argonne National Laboratory.
 He continued to do work with the USAEC in the 1950s and later he moved to Lockheed in Palo Alto, California, to the missiles and space division, where finished his career.
-He died in Los Alamos in 1980, aged 81, survived by his daughter and his son, the diplomat Michael Hoyt.
+He died in Los Alamos in 1980, aged 81, survived by his daughter and his son, the diplomat Michael P. E. Hoyt.